meta-llama/llama-stack/docs/getting_started.md

 At the end of build command, we will generate `<name>-build.yaml` file storing the build configurations.

+After this step is complete, a file named `<name>-build.yaml` will be generated and saved at the output file path specified at the end of the command.

 #### Building from scratch
 - For a new user, we could start off with running `llama stack build` which will allow you to a interactively enter wizard where you will be prompted to enter build configurations.
 ```